fukayatsu/heroku-dyno-restarter/README.md

 # heroku-dyno-restarter
-Restart heroku dyno on Error R14 (Memory quota exceeded)
+Restart heroku dyno on Error

 There are [schneems/puma_auto_tune](https://github.com/schneems/puma_auto_tune) or [schneems/puma_worker_killer](https://github.com/schneems/puma_worker_killer), but they does not work as intended on Heroku.
 (See https://github.com/schneems/get_process_mem/issues/7.)